Scientific Working Groups

-- HIV Eradication & Functional Cure focused on developing innovative strategies to target reservoirs novel approaches to control HIV, and developing multi-pronged combinatorial therapeutic strategies for HIV eradication
+- HIV Eradication & Functional Cure is focused on developing innovative strategies to target reservoirs novel approaches to control HIV, and developing multi-pronged combinatorial therapeutic strategies for HIV eradication

-- HIV & Viral Hepatitis Co-Infection focused on optimizing therapeutic and clinical outcomes in HIV/HCV and HIV/HBV co-infected patients, and developing novel vaccine strategies for protecting against HCV infection and re-infection including those with HIV-1 infection, and
+- HIV & Viral Hepatitis Co-Infection is focused on optimizing therapeutic and clinical outcomes in HIV/HCV and HIV/HBV co-infected patients, and developing novel vaccine strategies for protecting against HCV infection and re-infection including those with HIV-1 infection, and

 The Penn SWGs will rely heavily on CFAR Basic and Clinical Cores for support, as well as the Developmental Core to prioritize SWG initiatives for Pilot funding (in concert with the Administrative Core and Executive Committee oversight) and collaborative mentoring of new investigators.
 The SWGs are designed to be forward-looking and dynamic, and as SWG goals are met the SWGs will evolve to enable new areas of strategic priority and opportunity to be emphasized.

 |Vin Lo Re, MD, MSCE